lepenghuang/lepenghuang.github.io/_publications/Neighborhood-Opportunity-Loss-for-HCV-Tenants-from-Landlord-Discrimination.md

 collection: publications
 category: working
 permalink: /publication/Neighborhood-Opportunity-Loss-for-HCV-Tenants-from-Landlord-Discrimination
-excerpt: 'Lepeng Huang, & Arthur Acolin.'
+excerpt: 'Lepeng Huang, & Arthur Acolin.
+This paper develops the concept of counterfactual rent gap and bounds the neighborhood opportunity loss for HCV tenants from landlord discrimination.'
 date: 2026-08-27
 ---